 A fantastic place to try it is Cafe Pho Co, another Fodor’s Choice recommendation.

-This Old Quarter cafe’s entrance is hidden away behind a small store and a narrow hallway, making it slightly hard to find, doesn’t stop both locals and travelers from coming here.
+This Old Quarter cafe’s entrance is hidden away behind a small store and a narrow hallway.
+Perhaps it is slightly hard to find, it doesn’t stop both locals and travelers from coming here.

 In fact, it only complements its paradise-like lobby, which is lush with plants, and decorated with several birdcages and small statues.